Formation of ultracold $^{39}$K$^{133}$Cs Feshbach molecules: Molecule formation

 \section{Molecule formation}

 We now proceed to the creation of weakly bound molecules.
 Previous experiments have observed six Feshbach resonances between K atoms in states with $f=1$ and Cs atoms in the state $(3,3)_{\text{Cs}}$ \cite{GrobnerKCsFeshbach}.
 Of these, the most promising for molecule creation is the resonance at 361.7~G in the channel $(1,1)_{\text{K}}+(3,3)_{\text{Cs}}$.
 This resonance has the largest predicted width, and as both species are in their hyperfine ground states, molecular states below this threshold do not have internal decay channels.
 To avoid heating and atom loss due to the large background scattering length of Cs, we have to minimize the time between the end of evaporative cooling and molecule creation.
 The magnetic-field changes during molecule formation are depicted schematically in Fig.\ \ref{fig:molecules}(a).
 First we jump our magnetic field to 377 G in order to avoid a broad Feshbach resonance at 395 G for atoms in state $(1,1)_{\text{K}}$.
 The K atoms are then transferred from $(1,-1)_{\text{K}}$ to $(1,1)_{\text{K}}$ in 2 ms by two Raman adiabatic passages.
-We then jump our magnetic field down close to the interspecies Feshbach resonance, before crossing it at a reduced speed of 3~G/s, followed by a jump to 345~G. After crossing the resonance we apply a magnetic-field gradient of 45~G/cm and ramp down the ODT power from 50 mW to 8 mW in 3 ms. The magnetic gradient levitates the Feshbach molecules while removing unbound K and Cs atoms from the trap.
-After 10 ms of magnetic separation, the ODT power is ramped back up to 30 mW in 10 ms. This leaves a purified cloud of $7.6(10) \times 10^3$ Feshbach molecules at a temperature of 0.69(5)~ \unit{\micro K} and a PSD of $2.8(8)\times 10^{-4}$.
+We then jump our magnetic field down close to the interspecies Feshbach resonance, before crossing it at a reduced speed of 3~G/s to ensure adiabatic molecule formation, followed by a jump to 345~G. After crossing the resonance we apply a magnetic-field gradient of 45~G/cm, which levitates the Feshbach molecules while overlevitating K and Cs atoms.
+K atoms are ejected from the trap, while Cs atoms remain trapped.
+To remove the Cs atoms, we ramp down the ODT power from 50 mW to 8 mW in 3 ms. After 10 ms of magnetic separation, the ODT power is ramped back up to 30 mW in 10 ms. This leaves a purified cloud of $7.6(10) \times 10^3$ Feshbach molecules at a temperature of 0.69(5)~ \unit{\micro K} and a PSD of $2.8(8)\times 10^{-4}$.
 To image the molecules, we dissociate them by ramping the bias field up across the resonance in 2 ms, followed by absorption imaging at zero field of either the K or Cs atoms.